-4.8 Integrated Result
+4.7 Integrated Result

-Figure 4.20 to Figure 4.28 shows that the result of after capture and trained into database.
-There are 3 different of users Figure 4.20 to Figure 4.22 is known as user 1, Figure 4.23 to Figure 4.25 is known as user 2 and Figure 4.26 to 4.28 is known as user 3.
+Firstly, all eye images from CASIA database version 1 were captured using the CCD Camera.
+Figure 4.20 to Figure 4.28 show that the result of iris images after being captured and trained into database.
+There are 3 different users being shown, while Figure 4.20 to Figure 4.22 is known as user 1, Figure 4.23 to Figure 4.25 is known as user 2 and Figure 4.26 to 4.28 is known as user 3.
+It can be observed that each of the 3 users where trained a total of three times and later stored as three varying samples in the database for matching purposes.